jollyoldsaintnixon/goodPlays/README.md

 I pulled steam data from Craig Kelly's CSV found here: https://data.world/craigkelly/steam-game-data

+I got a lot of tips from Stack Overflow, such as their method for randomly selecting an item from an array.

+The magnifying glass is labeled for free commercial use and was taken from www.freeiconshop.com

 TODO:
   CSS:
     Modify appearance of genres and categories in Game Show